 There is a growing need for ICT service management which provides ICT service providers with the basic functionalities to manage complex information systems.
 Since the early 1990s the world of ICT infrastructure has been in a state of constant flux due to profound changes in field of Information and Communication Technology (ICT).
 The complex interplay between technological innovation and the rearrangements of applications, service oriented architectures, and enterprise integration has led to new service management operations.
-Within this broad ICT field of operations an increasing number of process models, frameworks and methodologies are being developed and described, some of which are tied to a specific form of administration such as ASL, discussed in section 2, in the case of application management), and BiSL, also discussed in section 2, in the case of functional management.

 At Getronics PinkRoccade, a leading company which acts as a service provider to many large institutions in the Netherlands, we are developing an integrated role playing and simulation environment for ICT service management.
-The adoption of serious game technology is motivated by the observation that with regard to the complexity of the tasks involved in service management, which also includes extensive communicaT.
-Chang Research & Development Getronics PinkRoccade Amsterdam email: thiel.chang@getronics.com tion with clients, traditional methods of instruction and learning are not adequate.
+The adoption of serious game technology is motivated by the observation that with regard to the complexity of the tasks involved in service management, which also includes extensive communication with clients, traditional methods of instruction and learning are not adequate.
 Following Huizinga's dictum that in the game we confront a function of the living creature which cannot be determined either biologically or logically, we regard games an an effective learning environment.
-From a game theory perspective, which we will discuss in section 3, a game not only provides the learner with an environment to learn the rules, but also allows us to re-create to some extent the context that promotes an actual involvement of the player with the world in which to apply these rules.
+From a game theory perspective, which we will discuss later, a game not only provides the learner with an environment to learn the rules, but also allows us to re-create to some extent the context that promotes an actual involvement of the player with the world in which to apply these rules.

 The structure of this paper is as follows.
-In section 2, we will provide a brief overview of application and business information service management at Getronics PinkRoccade.
-In section 3, we will further motivate the use of serious games, and provide a reference model for (serious) games.
-In section 4, we will make a first attempt to identify the criteria for effective service management games, and in section 5 we will outline architectural requirements for such games.
-In section 6 we will some technical and artistic issues in game development after which, in section 7, we will draw our conclusions.
+First, we will provide a brief overview of application and business information service management at Getronics PinkRoccade.
+Then, we will further motivate the use of serious games, and provide a reference model for (serious) games.
+After that, we will make a first attempt to identify the criteria for effective service management games, and we will outline architectural requirements for such games.
+Finally we will discuss some technical and artistic issues in game development after which we will draw our conclusions.